Stacey Plaskett, a House delegate who couldn’t vote to impeach Trump, is using her prosecutorial background to try to convict him

 “I recognize ... that I’m an example for them, for young women, young girls of color, and even for those who are not — because as other people who are not of color see our brilliance, our excellence, they recognize that there’s so much we have to offer as well,” Plaskett told NowThis in an interview last week.

-“[These] nine managers look like this country and we are bringing accountability to a man who believed that with his wealth and his whiteness, he is unaccountable to anyone.
-I want them to hold that image in their mind when they see us arguing this case for the American people," she said.
+“[These] nine managers look like this country, and we are bringing accountability to a man who believed that with his wealth and his Whiteness, he is unaccountable to anyone.
+I want them to hold that image in their mind when they see us arguing this case for the American people,” she said.

 Plaskett presented previously unreleased police communication audio and security footage with a passionate stoicism.
 Like a skilled prosecutor, she let the drama unfold and the facts tell the story.

-She showed surveillance video of Sen. Mitt Romney (R-Utah), moving unknowingly toward the mob when he encounters U.S. Capitol Police officer Eugene Goodman, who turns him in the opposite direction as Romney breaks into a run.
-It was the first time Romney had seen that footage and how close he’d come to confronting the violent mob.
+She showed surveillance video of Sen. Mitt Romney (R-Utah), moving unknowingly toward the mob when he encounters U.S. Capitol Police Officer Eugene Goodman, who turns him in the opposite direction as Romney breaks into a run.
+It was the first time Romney had seen that footage and how close he had come to confronting the violent mob.

 She showed how the mob spread out through the Capitol searching for Pelosi, and that so grave was the threat to her life that she was taken to an off-site location away from the Capitol complex.

-She read from one rioter’s own Facebook post: “The first of us who got upstairs kicked in Nancy Pelosi’s office door and pushed down the halls towards her inner sanctum, the mob howling with rage Crazy Nancy probably would have been torn into little pieces, but she was nowhere to be seen.”
+She read from one rioter’s own Facebook post: “The first of us who got upstairs kicked in Nancy Pelosi’s office door and pushed down the halls towards her inner sanctum, the mob howling with rage.
+Crazy Nancy probably would have been torn into little pieces, but she was nowhere to be seen.”

 “Crazy Nancy,” Plaskett said.
 “That’s Trump’s nickname for the speaker of the House.”

 She showed video of the rioters chanting: “Nancy, where are you, Nancy?
 We’re looking for you.”
 Another tauntingly called, “Nancy.
-Oh Nancy.”
+Oh, Nancy.”

 Staffers locked inside an interior room in Pelosi’s office could hear the rioters calling for Pelosi as they ransacked and took over her office.
-Plaskett pointed out that in the now-infamous photo of one man sitting at a desk with his feet on it, he is carrying a stun gun the FBI identified as a 950,000 volt walking stick, a weapon that could have caused serious pain and incapacitation had it been used.
+Plaskett pointed out that in the now-infamous photo of one man sitting at a desk with his feet on it, he is carrying a stun gun the FBI identified as a 950,000-volt walking stick, a weapon that could have caused serious pain and incapacitation had it been used.

 “The chilling evidence shows that on January 6, armed and organized insurrectionist trained their sights on Speaker Pelosi.
 They sought out the speaker on the floor and in her office, publicly declared their intent to harm or kill her, ransacked her office and terrorized her staff,” Plaskett said.
 “And they did it because Donald Trump sent them on this mission.”